This fund was created to provide scholarships to students pursuing careers that will positively impact the environment and its inhabitants.

 During World War II, Mrs. Burgin was a butcherette at the Kroger Grocery Store in downtown Aurora.
 When the men returned from the war and assumed those positions, she became manager of several departments at Krogers.

 In 2008, she received an award from the City of Aurora as one of the city’s Volunteers of the Year.
-Mrs. Ehrhart most recently volunteered for the Aurora Public Library and the Friendly Center Club at the Fox Valley Park District.
-She is a member of Our Savior Lutheran Church.
+Mrs. Ehrhart volunteered for the Aurora Public Library and the Friendly Center Club at the Fox Valley Park District.
+She was a member of Our Savior Lutheran Church.

 Her husband Edwin Ehrhart (1910-1984) was born on a farm in Naperville.
 He attended the Naperville schools and also worked at Lyon Metal.
 Mr. Ehrhart was a member of St. Joseph Catholic Church.